 Facing the issue head-on.
 If your senior loved one seems most receptive to a direct approach, initiate the conversation in a way that lets her know what you’re noticing, such as, “I see that your refrigerator is pretty empty.
 Are you having difficulty with grocery shopping?” or, “It seems like you’re struggling to get up from the chair, and with walking.
 Have you mentioned this to the doctor?”
 Be sure, however, to refrain from judgmental comments, such as, “How could you let the house get so cluttered?
 It looks awful!”

 Easing into the discussion more carefully.
 For seniors who may become defensive, it can be helpful to use a more indirect approach, focusing on the needs of someone else in a similar situation, such as, “My neighbor was struggling to keep up with the housework after her surgery, and it was really bothering her.
 She decided to hire some help, and you should see her home now!
 What a difference!” or, “After my coworker’s husband passed away, she felt so lonely and isolated.
-Someone recommended a professional care companion for her, and now she’s enjoying life so much more.”
+Someone recommended an Adult Day Health Center, and now she’s enjoying life so much more.”

-Innovative Senior Solutions can provide a free in-home consultation to answer any questions and help alleviate any concerns about our professional home care solutions.
-If your senior loved one can benefit from the most trusted home care Albany GA has to offer, call us at 229-928-3673 or if you’re calling from out-of-town, call us toll-free at 866-928-3670.
+Innovative Senior Solutions can provide a free consultation to answer any questions and help alleviate any concerns about our professional senior care solutions.
+If your senior loved one can benefit from the most trusted senior care Albany GA has to offer, call us at 229-928-3673 or if you’re calling from out-of-town, call us toll-free at 866-928-3670.